-STATEHOUSE – State Rep. Tom Washburne (R-Evansville) congratulates the Grimwood family from Vanderburgh County for receiving the Hoosier Homestead Award.
+STATEHOUSE - State Representative Doug Gutwein (R-Francesville) congratulates the William E. Moore family from Jasper County for receiving the Hoosier Homestead Sesquicentennial Award.
 The award was presented today by Lt.
 Gov. Sue Ellspermann and Agriculture Director Gina Sheets at the Indiana Statehouse.

 Two awards ceremonies are held each year, in the spring and summer, to commemorate the achievements of the many outstanding Hoosier farmers across the state.

 “The Moore family farm should be held in the highest regards for their dedication to Hoosier agriculture,” said Rep. Gutwein.
 “I would like to congratulate them on their devotion to feeding Hoosiers for over 150 years.”

 For more information on the Hoosier Homestead Award Program, visit www.in.gov/isda/2337.